-Most common vine diseases are the one caused by fungi.
+The most common vine diseases are the ones caused by fungi.
 According to the literature, there are more than 60 different species that can infect grapevines.
 Each fungus develops under certain environmental conditions.
-The article below describes symptoms and weather conditions for the development of the four most common fungus vine diseases.
+The article below describes symptoms and weather conditions for developing the four most common fungus vine diseases.

 Downy mildew (Plasmopara viticola)

-One of the most important vine diseases that can cause complete destruction of grapes and vine vegetation is Downy mildew.
+Downy mildew is one of the most important vine diseases that can cause the complete destruction of grapes and vine vegetation.
 It infects all aerial parts of the plant from mid-May to late autumn.
-The rule over thumb is that primary infection occurs when there is at least 10 mm of rainfall, and temperatures are at least 10 °C during the 24-h period.
-While secondary infection occurs when there is high humidity at temperatures above 13 °C during at least 4-h of darkness.
+The rule of thumb is that primary infection occurs when there is at least 10 mm of rainfall and temperatures are at least 10 °C during the 24 hours.
+In contrast, secondary infection occurs when there is high humidity at temperatures above 13 °C during at least 4 hours of darkness.

 Read also: Secondary Infection of Downy Mildew and Spray timing

-The disease can be recognized by oil spots and moldy cover or bright green spots on leaves and white moldy cover on shoots and inflorescences.
-Downy mildew can infect also berries that thrive and dry out (they looks like a brown-purple raisin) or in later stage soften and become brown violet color.
+The disease can be recognized by oil spots and mouldy cover or bright green spots on leaves and white mouldy cover on shoots and inflorescences.
+Downy mildew can also infect berries that thrive and dry out (they look like brown-purple raisins) or, in a later stage, soften and become brown, violet colour.

 Powdery mildew (Uncinula necator)

 Powdery mildew fungus can infect all green parts of the plant.
-The disease developed through the whole growing season until late autumn.
+The disease develops throughout the growing season until late autumn.
 It thrives best in warm, humid and cloudy weather.
-Ideal conditions for the development of Powdery mildew are very hot (25 – 30°C) and humid days.
+Ideal conditions for the development of Powdery mildew are hot (25 – 30°C) and humid days.

 Read also: Powdery mildew (Uncinula necator)

-Symptoms of the infection are moldy coats on leaves, inflorescences, and rachis.
-At the early stage of berry development, infected berries are covered with a gray coat and dry out shortly after.
-When half-ripe berries got infected, they crack and dry out.
-Canes can also get covered with a gray coating, an old infection appears as reddish-brown spots.
+Symptoms of the infection are mouldy coats on leaves, inflorescences, and rachis.
+At the early stage of berry development, infected berries are covered with a grey coat and dry out shortly after.
+When half-ripe berries get infected, they crack and dry out.
+Canes can also get covered with a grey coating, and an old infection appears as reddish-brown spots.

-Grey mold disease can develop throughout the whole growing period but most commonly appear near the harvest time.
-In rainy years and excessively fertilized vineyards is more likely that the Botrytis will appear.
-Most optimal conditions for disease development are temperatures between 15 and 20°C, free moisture, and high relative humidity.
+Grey mould disease can develop throughout the whole growing period but most commonly appears near harvest time.
+Botrytis is more likely to appear in rainy years and excessively fertilized vineyards.
+The most optimal conditions for disease development are temperatures between 15 and 20°C, free moisture, and high relative humidity.

 Read also: Gray mold of grape (Botrytis cinerea Pers.)

-Gray mold cause spots on leaves which turn brown and begin to rot.
+Grey mould causes spots on leaves which turn brown and begin to rot.
 Leaves then start to dry and fall off.
-It can also infect inflorescences which rot and dry out.
-Grey mold makes the most damage when appears on ripe berries.
-Most obvious symptoms of Grey mold is mold that is covering berries which in the last stage shrive and become “mummies” which drop off.
+It can also infect inflorescences, which rot and dry out.
+Grey mould does the most damage when it appears on ripe berries.
+The most obvious symptom of Grey mould is mould that covers berries, which in the last stage shrive and become “mummies” which drop off.

 Black rot (Guignardia bidwellii)